Science Spoofs, Physics Pranks and Astronomical Antics: Publications devoted to humour

 \section{Publications devoted to humour}

-There are several existing venues where one can turn for source material on humour in physics or astronomy.
-The 1973 book ``A Random Walk in Science''\cite{random1} and its 1982 sequel ``More Random Walks in Science''\cite{random2} are collections of light-hearted contributions, mostly about physics, but also including items from other sciences.
-Although some of the included pieces now seem a bit dated, on the whole these books are excellent and refreshing collections that I recommend highly.
-There was an earlier compilation from the Soviet Union called ``Physicists Continue to Laugh'', published in 1968 \cite{MIR}, but it is unclear if there was ever an English translation.
+Several existing books include source material on humour in physics and astronomy. ``A Random Walk in Science'' (1973) \cite{random1} and its sequel ``More Random Walks in Science'' (1982) \cite{random2} are collections of light-hearted contributions, mostly about physics, but also including items from other sciences.
+Although some pieces now seem a bit dated, on the whole these books are excellent and refreshing collections that I recommend highly.
+An earlier compilation from the Soviet Union, called ``Physicists Continue to Laugh'', was published in 1968 \cite{MIR}, but there has never been a full English translation.

-Another anthology with some content related to physics and astronomy is ``Laughing Space'', edited in 1982 by Isaac Asimov and Janet Jeppson \cite{Laughing}.
-A new book contains a couple of chapter that cover some of the same ground as this review \cite{Booknote}: ``Fake Physics: Spoofs, Hoaxes and Fictitious Science'' by Andrew May \cite{May}.
+In 1969 the UNESCO-supported journal ``Impact of Science on Society'' had a special issue on ``The science of humour, the humour of science'' \cite{impact}.
+Another anthology with some content related to physics and astronomy is ``Laughing Space'', edited in 1982 by Isaac Asimov and Janet Jeppson \cite{Laughing}. ``Absolute Zero'' is a 1992 compilation of jokes and anecdotes related to science and scientists, collected by Betsy Devine and Joel E. Cohen \cite{AZGravity}. ``Science Askew'' by Donald Simanek and John Holden, published in 2001, contains satirical articles, as well as jokes, puns, stories and quotes, many related to physics \cite{Askew}. ``Academia Obscura'' by Glen Wright includes some relevant material, but mainly focuses on the life sciences \cite{Obscura}.
+Jan Witkowski wrote a series of magazine articles about humour in science, also concentrating on biology \cite{Witkowski}.
+A new book contains a couple of chapters that cover some of the same ground as this review \cite{Booknote}: ``Fake Physics: Spoofs, Hoaxes and Fictitious Science'' by Andrew May \cite{May}.

+The Cavendish Laboratory in Cambridge, had a tradition of humorous songs sung by students after the annual dinner.
+Words were specially written to tunes from Gilbert \& Sullivan and other popular music sources.
+The programmes were printed privately in 1904, 1906, 1907 and 1911, then published more formally in 1920 and 1926 as ``Postprandial Proceedings of the Cavendish Society'' \cite{Prandial}.
+Many of the songs were written by ``A.A.R.'', physicist Alfred A. Robb, who worked under J.J.\ Thomson at the Cavendish and was later known for his books on special relativity.
+As an illustration, here's part of what Robb wrote about Thomson: